 - personal data of conference speakers including name and image may be placed on IQPC event websites and indexed by search engines, for example Google;

-- professional organisations involved in the provision of services for the event contracted for, such as, for example hotels, venue owners, event service providers;
+- professional organisations involved in the provision of services for the event contracted for, such as, for example hotels, venue owners, live conference and online event service providers.

 We will disclose your personal information to third parties: